UK banks face hefty credit card claims after pact with watchdog

 The Financial Conduct Authority (FCA) said on Tuesday 11 lenders and card issuers had voluntarily agreed to compensate customers after "collaborative discussions".
-They include Barclays (BARC.L), HSBC (HSBA.L), Lloyds (LLOY.L), RBS (RBS.L) and Affinion, a company which aims to improve customer loyalty.
+They include Barclays, HSBC, Lloyds, RBS and Affinion, a company which aims to improve customer loyalty.

 The total amount of compensation will depend on how many eligible customers pursue a claim after buying or renewing products such as Sentinel, Safe and Secure Plus and Card Protection between Jan.
 14, 2005 and August 2013.